-The majority of assets the Scheme holds can be realised easily when required.
-The Trustee will ensure that the Fiduciary Manager is made aware of the cashflow requirements of the Scheme.
+The majority of assets the Fund holds can be realised easily when required.
+The Trustee will ensure that the Fiduciary Manager is made aware of the cashflow requirements of the Fund.
 The Fiduciary Manager will be responsible for ensuring that, in normal market conditions, sufficient assets are readily realisable to meet any disinvestments required by the Trustee to meet these cashflows.
-The Investment Manager is permitted to hold up to 30% of on-risk assets in illiquid investments (as defined in the Investment Management Agreement), which the Trustee acknowledges can take additional time to realise.
-The Trustees have considered this risk against the possibility of needing to realise these assets and are comfortable it is a reasonable approach to take.
+The Fiduciary Manager is in the process of exiting any illiquid investments held within the Fund (where capable).
+The Trustee acknowledges this can take a number of years to realise.
+The Trustee has considered this risk against the possibility of needing to realise these assets and are comfortable with the current approach.